CMA Jobs in Oklahoma

 OU Health

-Certified Medical Assistant I & II - Children's Gastroenterology Clinic
+Certified Medical Assistant III - OB/GYN Clinic

-Position Title: Certified Medical Assistant I & II - Children's Gastroenterology Clinic Department: Children's Gastroenterology Clinic Job Description: The Certified Medical Assistant I works alongside Physicians and Advanced Practice Providers to provide direct patient care according to state and federal guidelines.
+Position Title: Certified Medical Assistant III - OB/GYN Clinic Department: Obstetrics/Gynecology Clinic Job Description: The Certified Medical Assistant III works alongside Physicians and Advanced Practice Providers to provide direct patient care according to state and federal guidelines.
 This position plays an important role in the ambulatory setting by not only performing clinical and administrative duties but also helping patients feel at ease and understanding provider instructions.
+This position also acts as a lead and mentor to other Medical Assistants.
 Essential Responsibilities R esponsibilities listed in this section are core to the position.
 Inability to perform these responsibilities with or without an accommodation may result in disqualification from the position.
 Provides direct patient care by taking vitals, patient history, venipuncture, lab, x-ray, referrals, and patient phone messages as directed by the provider and/or clinical supervisor Adheres to National Patient Safety Goals as appropriate based on the level of patient contact this position requires Contributes to the assessment/re-assessment of patients Monitors and documents patient status Manages large call volume while maintaining excellent telephone etiquette Organizes workflow to meet patient needs in a timely manner May retrieve and transport medications, instruments and supplies.
 Moderate exposure to hazardous risks, including potential for exposure to infections and communicable diseases, blood and body fluids, electrical equipment, chemicals Must follow standard precautions Responsible for stocking exam rooms, taking inventory, and ordering supplies.
 Makes scheduling arrangements with other healthcare professionals and facilities.
 Assists with procedures.
 Maintaining sterile field and specimen labeling when necessary.
 Gathers and documents information about patient condition, which include lab values, pain levels, patient education needs, nutritional status and potential complications Performs cleaning, sterilization and/or high-level disinfection of scopes, probe, instruments and equipment according to manufacturer instructions for use.
 Participates in the development of the plan of care, including implementation and evaluation of appropriate patient care interventions which may include oral, intramuscular, intradermal, and subcutaneous medication administration (exclusive of narcotics) as directed by a physician or physician assistant.
 Reinforcing patient education about medications, post-surgical care, special diets, and changes in treatment plans.
-Transmitting prescription refills as directed Arranging for hospital admissions and patient care services Performs other duties as assigned Medical Assistant I: Minimum Requirements Education: High School Diploma or GED required.
+Transmitting prescription refills as directed Arranging for hospital admissions and patient care services Preceptor for medical assistants.
+Provides guidance and mentorship to other Medical Assistants.
+Leads daily compliance audits, chart checks, and reporting safety events De-escalate patient concerns Demonstrates subject matter expertise regarding the role and responsibilities of a Medical Assistant.
+Cross training to other specialties and departments Assists in filling and planning for staffing needs Performs other duties as assigned Minimum Requirements Education: High School Diploma or GED required.
 Completion of an accredited Medical Assistant Program preferred.
-Experience: 0-3 years of experience in Patient Care as a Medical Assistant or similar patient care role preferred.
-Medical Assistant II: Minimum Requirements Education: High School Diploma or GED required.
-Completion of an accredited Medical Assistant Program preferred.
-Experience: 3-5 years of experience in Patient Care as a Medical Assistant or similar patient care role required.
+Experience: 5+ years of experience in Patient Care as a Medical Assistant or similar patient care role required.
 License/Certification/Registration: Basic Life Support (American Heart Association) certification required upon hire.
-Additionally, one of the following certifications are required upon hire: Medical Assistant - American Medical Technologists (AMT) Registered Medical Assistant - American Association of Medical Personnel Registered Medical Assistant - American Allied Health Certified Medical Assistant - American Association of Medical Assistants (AAMA) Certified Clinical Medical Assistant - National HealthCareer Association National Certified Medical Assistant - National Center for Competency Testing (NCCT) Nationally Registered Certified Medical Assistant - National Association for Health Professionals Knowledge/Skills/Abilities Required: Knowledge of medical terminology.
+Additionally, one of the following certifications are required upon hire: Medical Assistant - American Medical Technologists (AMT) Registered Medical Assistant - American Association of Medical Personnel Registered Medical Assistant - American Allied Health Certified Medical Assistant - American Association of Medical Assistants (AAMA) Certified Clinical Medical Assistant - National HealthCareer Association National Certified Medical Assistant - National Center for Competency Testing (NCCT) Nationally Registered Certified Medical Assistant - National Association for Health Professionals Knowledge/Skills/Abilities Required Expert knowledge of medical terminology.
 Ability to interact professionally with healthcare practitioners and patients.
 Ability to effectively communicate information.
 Ability to observe and obtain information from all relevant sources.
-Ability to work as a member of a team.
-Must be detail oriented and able to complete work tasks.
+Ability to work independently and to lead a team.
+Must be detail oriented and complete complex work tasks.
 Ability to maintain composure even in difficult situations.
 Ability to be understanding and sensitive to needs of others.
+Ability to train, coach and mentor other Medical Assistants.
 Current OU Health Employees - Please click HERE to login.
 OU Health is an equal opportunity employer.
 We offer a comprehensive benefits package, including PTO, 401(k), medical and dental plans, and many more.
 We know that a total benefits and compensation package, designed to meet your specific needs both inside and outside of the work environment, create peace of mind for you and your family.

 CMA Full-time